lilyhanhub/bikesharing/README.md

 * Male users and subscribers are the primary clients of the NYC Citibikes sharing business.
 * More bikes are checked out during rush hours on weekdays.
 Thursday is the busiest day for bike-sharing business.

-In order to provide more reference informaton for the city of Des Moines, we could conduct further analysis on the number of shared-bikes put in use in NYC, the least checkout time slots for bike maintenance, and the percentage of different user types.
+In order to provide more reference informaton for the city of Des Moines, we could conduct further analysis on the number of shared-bikes put in use in NYC, the least checkout time slots for bike maintenance, or the percentage of different user types.
 ![8_usertypes](Resources/8_usertypes.png)